The 4 C’s are the four factors underwriters look at to determine whether or not you qualify for a loan.

 So you’ve finally decided to take the plunge and buy a new house.
 Ever wondered what goes on behind the scenes and what the questions, qualifications and factors are that make the difference between an approval and denial?

-Given that our mission is to supply the community with tools and education and to enable everyone to be an informed, education and empowered consumer, here we will give an overview of how an underwriter analyzes an application (AKA the person who decides on the outcome of your application).
-Each week, we will explain each factor/C in depth – so be on the lookout for our inserts each week!
+Given that our mission is to supply the community with tools and education and to enable everyone to be an informed, educated, and empowered consumer, here we will give an overview of how an underwriter analyzes an application (AKA the person who decides on the outcome of your application).

 “The 4 C’s of Underwriting”- Credit, Capacity, Collateral and Capital.
 Guidelines and risk tolerances change, but the core criteria do not.